Skip To Main Content

 Up Next

-Penn will hit the road next weekend to take on Harvard and Dartmouth on Friday and Saturday.
+Penn will hit the road next weekend to take on Harvard and Dartmouth in a traditional Ivy League weekend on Friday and Saturday.

 For the latest on Penn women's basketball, follow @PennWBB on X (formerly Twitter) and Instagram, and on the web at PennAthletics.com.